 Ancient microbes in glacier ice have given scientists a glimpse into climate history and evolutionary chains.
 As glacial ice melts, in a worst-case scenario, pathogens can be released into the environment, the authors explained.

 This became a reality in 2016, when anthrax in Siberia killed over 2,000 reindeer and led to 96 people hospitalized.
-It is believed that anthrax spores, which can survive up to 2,500 years, were released when melting permafrost thawed a deer carcass infected with the bacteria.
+It is believed that anthrax spores that can survive up to 2,500 years were released when melting permafrost thawed a deer carcass infected with the bacteria.
 The carcass was decades old.

 Boris Kershengolts, a Yakutsk biologist who studies northern climates, worries what this means for the world.
 “Anthrax spores can stay alive in the permafrost for up to 2,500 years.
 That’s scary given the thawing of animal burial grounds from the 19th century,” he said.
 “When they are taken out of the permafrost and put into our temperatures, they revive.”